-- Nap/Rest time items- pillow, blanket, and security item to help your child rest (stuffed animal, special blanket, etc.) Label all items with child's initials. - o Nap/Rest time items will be sent home at the end of every week to be washed and need to be brought back on the first day of the following week. - 1 complete change of clothing (to be kept at school) shirt, pants/shorts, underwear, and socks.
-Label all items of clothing with child's initials. - 1 water bottle that will be sent home daily to be washed and brought to school the next day.
-Label water bottle with child's name.
+- Nap/Rest time items- pillow, blanket, and security item to help your child rest (stuffed animal, special blanket, etc.) Label all items with child's initials. - Nap/Rest time items will be sent home at the end of every week to be washed and need to be brought back on the first day of the following week. - 1 complete change of clothing (to be kept at school) shirt, pants/shorts, underwear, and socks.
+Label all items of clothing with child's initials.